vigimite/aqueducts/CONTRIBUTING.md

 ### Docker Compose Setup

-The project includes a Docker Compose configuration for easily setting up supporting services:
+The project includes a Docker Compose configuration to set up supporting services:

 1. Start the development environment:
    ```bash